 What’s also apparent is that this issue is not specific to any particular age group, with children in primary schools, secondary schools and further education being recognised.
-It is fair to say that there is no ‘magic fix’ to this, but at Freemantle C of E Community Academy we are always trying to think of new ways to support children’s mental health and the worries they may have, whether it be through our Nurture group, Early Help Assessments (EHAs), Southampton Primary Schools Mental Health Forum support or simply providing time out for a child to speak to Mr Barnett/Mrs Bell - Mental Health Champions, Mrs Martin Emotional Literacy Support Assistant or another member of staff.
+It is fair to say that there is no ‘magic fix’ to this, but at Freemantle C of E Community Academy we are always trying to think of new ways to support children’s mental health and the worries they may have, whether it be through our Nurture group, Early Help Assessments (EHAs), Southampton Primary Schools Mental Health Forum support or simply providing time out for a child to speak to Mr Barnett - Mental Health Champion, Mrs Martin Emotional Literacy Support Assistant or another member of staff.

 Positive wellbeing is promoted through the curriculum and all school activities.
 Through a carefully planned approach to PSHE our pupils are helped to acquire the knowledge and develop the skills and understanding they need to lead confident, healthy, independent lives, and to become resilient, informed and responsible citizens.